John-MEO-o/100-days-of-code/r1-log.md

 Hooray, I've finished Web Responsive design curriculum chapter, last two days were tough on daily work... so now I'm diving in Javascript part at last!)

+### R1D18
+I've started to learn the JS Basics, for now I've complete 25% of the first curriculum part (110 tasks).
+There's a lot of interesting examples, trying to closer understanding of it.